Install an Access Tier using Debian Packages

 ./setup-netagent.sh

-The setup script will prompt to use the pre-existing config.yaml configuration.
-Enter yes to proceed.
+The setup script will ask the user whether they wish to overwrite /opt/banyan/config.yaml with the installer’s config.yaml.
+Enter no to proceed.

 Can’t find what you’re looking for?